geometalab/osmaxx/docs/testing.md

 python e2e/e2e_tests.py
 ```

-To simplify the steps needed, the `test.sh` can be used to run all tests, as described in the next section.
+To simplify the steps needed, the `test.py` can be used to run all tests, as described in the next section.

 ## Running all tests